gauntface/gaunt.dev/content/blog/2010/02/10/series-2-droplets-by-the-awesome-jamfactory.md

 ---
 title: "Series 2 Droplets by the Awesome @JamFactory"
-excerpt: "The cute and awesome Droplet toys from Gavin Strange (a.k.a Jam Factory).
+description: "The cute and awesome Droplet toys from Gavin Strange (a.k.a Jam Factory).
 A quick way to liven up your desk."
 mainImage: "/images/blog/2014/06/23/2313168461-58c38181e9-o.jpg"
 primaryColor: "#8b1e28"
 date: "2010-02-10T22:23:10-08:00"